Children's Comprehensive Bible Question Quiz

 c.
 Elijah, who called out some bears from the woods to kill Goliath.

-He used a sling and smooth stone.
+He used a sling and a smooth stone.

 Goliath was fighting for the Philistines during a battle with the Israelites.